 How to Share Large Files: 6 Methods Compared

-The best file sharing method depends on three factors: file size, whether recipients need ongoing access, and how often you'll share.
+The top file sharing method depends on three factors: file size, whether recipients need ongoing access, and how often you'll share.
 One-off transfers work for occasional sharing, but teams that share files daily need persistent cloud storage.
 This guide compares six methods so you can pick the right tool for your workflow.
+This guide covers best way to share large files with practical examples.

 Here's how the main options stack up: